garg1709/Understanding-Amazon-From-Sapce/README.md

 # Understanding-Amazon-From-Sapce
 This notebook was created to perform image classification for the competition Understanding Amazon from Space.
+A baseline CNN model, VGG-16 and Resnet50 were trained to perform classification.

 All the details are within the notebook and it is self-explanatory.
 If someone wants to import the dataset directly into Google Colab without downloading it, please use the below commands in your colab notebook.